 Another important point to consider is file versions.
 If you're modifying a file because you're working on it and developing it, it's useful to be able to return to previous versions.
 Some backup software supports versioning, as do some online backup and cloud storage services, including Dropbox.

 If you're using software to backup your entire PC, be aware of the difference between incremental and full backups.
 Because only a subset of files changes between backups, there's no need to regularly backup all 500GB, say.
 Only new files and those which have been modified need to be backed up - this is called incremental backup.
+It's

 Yet another thing to watch out for is the ease of restoring backed up files.
 Some software and services allow you to get inside a backup and retrieve specific files, while others force you to restore the entire backup.
 This is why it's important to read reviews of backup software.